COM6012/ScalableML/Lab 1 - Introduction to Spark and HPC.md

 Follow the [official instructions](https://docs.hpc.shef.ac.uk/en/latest/hpc/index.html) from our university.
 Your HPC account has created already due to the need of this module.
 You have been asked to complete and pass the [HPC Driving License test](https://infosecurity.shef.ac.uk/) by 11:00 on Thursday 13th Feb.
 If you have not done so, please do it as soon as possible (50% penalty will be applied).

-To access Stanage using Eduroam, you **must** keep the [university's VPN](https://www.sheffield.ac.uk/it-services/vpn) connected all the time.
-Use your university **username** such as `abc18de` and the associated password to log in.
+To access Stanage, log in using SSH with your university **username** such as `abc18de` and the associated password.
+When connecting while on campus using Eduroam or off campus, you **must** keep the [university's VPN](https://www.sheffield.ac.uk/it-services/vpn) connected all the time.
 Multifactor authentication (MFA) will be mandatory.
 The standard University [DUO MFA](https://www.sheffield.ac.uk/it-services/mfa/set-mfa#duo) is utilised.

 [Mac OS/X and Linux](https://docs.hpc.shef.ac.uk/en/latest/hpc/connecting.html#ssh-client-software-on-mac-os-x-and-linux) users, following the [official connection instructions](https://docs.hpc.shef.ac.uk/en/latest/hpc/connecting.html#connecting-to-a-cluster-using-ssh), open a terminal and connect to Stanage via SSH by